pcf-training-class/PCF-Training/01. Introduction to Pivotal Cloud Foundry/readme.md

      ```cf delete node```

-12. Repeat for other applcations (python, php, ruby) if they were deployed.
+12. Repeat the delete command for other applcations (python, php, ruby) if they were deployed.